alwiirfan/PointOfSaleDataProduct/README.md

 # Point of Sale

-## Point of Sale is an application management system about `Product Store` and `Product Supplier`, this application that has manage of `Products` amd `Sales` feature as the main feature
+## Point of Sale is an application management system about `Product Store` and `Product Supplier`, this application that has manage of `Products` and `Sales` feature as the main feature

 ## How to run test